rob-luke/fnirs-apps-glm-pipeline/README.md

 By default the app will process all subject and tasks.
 You can modify the behaviour of the script using the options below.

+## Pipeline details

+1. The pipeline converts the data to optical density.
+2. Then applies the Beer Lambert Law conversion.
+4. The data is resampled
+    - to 0.6 Hz.
+(TODO: make optional variable)
+6. A GLM is applied  using the duration of the stimulus convolved with a glover HRF.
+    - (TODO: expose more parameters here)
+    - If `--short_regression` is specified the short channels will be added as regressors to the design matrix for the GLM computation.
+    - Drift components will be added to the design matrix using a cosine model including frequencies up to 0.01 Hz (TODO: make user specified parameter).
+7. The results of the GLM will be exported per subject as a tidy csv file per run.
+8. A mixed effects model is then run on the individual data to produce a summary result
+    - First, for each subject the channels are combined to a sinle region of interest
+    - The model is then applied that includes condition and chromaphore as a factor with id as a random variable
+    - A summary is exported as a text file

 ## Arguments